sjl/.plan/README.markdown

   efficiency is crazy, but interesting.
 I might use some of its ideas in [Bones][] once I've got that to a stable place.
 * Watched the Juice it or Lose It talk from that Reddit thread.
 Really nice.
+  Simple stuff like tweening makes a big difference.

+## 2016-06-25

+* Watched the "Ellie: Buddy AI in The Last of Us" GDC talk over breakfast.
+It was really interesting.
+The idea that making Ellie stick close to the player means that any mistakes become the player's fault (so they won't blame her) seems obvious now, but wasn't before I watched it.